 The scientist leaned back.
 “Oh, I see.
 Important details.
 This is a very useful memory.
 I see on my screen your neurosignal is strengthening.”

-“Yes, we actually had a tradition going for over a year, by then.”
+“Yes, we actually had a tradition going for over two years, by then.”
 Maggie smiled wistfully and felt the skin of her lips crack.

 “I see, most of the people we get back from your time period are usually in church at that time on Sundays.”